New: our first western shirt and 4 look ideas

 And this is also the case for this back yoke, which has the particularity of being "pointed":

 • From a practical point of view, this additional layer of fabric added durability , especially against the repeated friction of a scarf beaten by the wind.
-This yoke also adds a layer of fabric which helps insulate the cowboy a little more against the sun or the cold.
+This yoke also adds a layer of fabric that allows the cowboy to be insulated a little more against the sun or the cold.

-It's a visual element that I really liked and that we wanted to keep that way.
+It’s a visual element that I really liked and that we wanted to keep like that.

-For our first western shirt, we chose a so-called " single point " pocket design, with a single "point", unlike other designs called "sawtooth" in English.
+For our first western shirt, we chose a pocket design called " single point ", with only one "point", unlike other designs called "sawtooth".

 The single point pocket seemed to me to be a very good balance between the roots of the western shirt and modernity.